Weeds in South Australia

 Plants are declared under the provisions of the Act relating to their movement, sale, notification and control.

-Natural Resources Management boards oversee control programs for declared plants in each region, through the Department of Environment, Water and Natural Resources.
+Natural Resources Management boards oversee control programs for declared plants in each region.

 - SA Weed Control app